TheHungrySomeone/Number-Guess/README.md

 # Number-Guess Game
 This is a very simple number guessing game.
-I know I'm not the best coder, but I'm going to try to improve this game.
-Am I really in a different branch?
 ## Dependencies
 * Bash